IsabelChong/tp/docs/team/isabelchong.md

 ## Overview
 CLIpboard is a desktop application that helps educators, especially those that tutor multiple classes, by managing their students’ particulars in an organised manner.
-It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).

 ## Summary of Contributions